 Friends of PicMonkey, there are so many ways to make cool things these days.
 So.
 Many.
 As your co-conspirators in creativity, we would feel remiss if we didn’t tell you about some of the most intrrrriguing ways to take your PicMonkey masterpieces from the digital realm to the physical: in other words, online printing resources.

-Want to turn your family photo collage into a photo book?
+Want to print your logo on your cool new packaging?
 Design your own sustainable business cards?
 Create custom wrapping paper?
 The future has arrived, and it’s more printable than ever.

 Photo gifts and photo cards